-2. God — Some people actually try to blame God for their sins.
-Perhaps this is what Aaron was trying to do in Exodus 32 when he tried to explain the golden calf that he made for the people to worship.
-He pointed out in verse 24 that the people gave him the gold, and he went on to say, “ . . . then I cast it into the fire, and there came out this calf.”
-Was he trying to say it was some kind of miracle from God?
+2. God — Some people try to blame God for their sins.
+Perhaps this is what Aaron was trying to do in Exodus 32.
+He tried to explain the golden calf he made for the people to worship by pointing out (v.
+24) that the people gave him the gold, and he went on to say, then ". . .
+I cast it into the fire, and this calf came out."
+Was he trying to say that it was a miracle from God?

-3. Wives — Some husbands try to blame their wives for a lot of things; some even try to blame them for their sins.
+3. Wives — Some husbands try to blame their wives for many things, and some even try to blame them for their sins.

 Consider one Old Testament example.
-Earlier we noted Eve tried to blame Satan for her sin.
-Adam did not try to blame Satan; instead, he tried to blame his wife, Eve, for his part in the eating of the forbidden fruit.
-Eve actually did give her husband the fruit to eat.
-She obviously had an influence on his deed.
-Nevertheless, that did not make him less guilty.
+Earlier, we noted that Eve tried to blame Satan for her sin.
+Adam did not try to blame Satan, but instead, he decided to blame his wife, Eve, for his part in the eating of the forbidden fruit.
+Eve did give her husband the fruit to eat and influenced his deed.
+Nevertheless, this did not make him less guilty.

 When a man feels an inclination to shift responsibility for his sins to his wife to justify himself, he should consider the Old Testament example of Job and his wife.
-Job suffered much affliction, and his wife told him he ought to just curse God and die.
-Job rebuked her and said in Job 2:10, ". . . shall we receive good at the hand of God, and shall we not receive evil?
-In all this did not Job sin with his lips.”
-Job resisted his wife's bad advice.
+Job suffered much affliction, and his wife told him that he ought to just curse God and die.
+Job rebuked her and said in Job 2:10, ". . .
+Shall we indeed accept good from God, and shall we not accept adversity?"
+He resisted his wife's bad advice.

 4. Husbands — At times, a woman who is a faithful Christian will have a husband who is not a Christian.
-Sometimes she may be neglectful in her service to God, and when confronted about her neglect, she may blame her spiritual problems on her husband.
-Again, the husband may have caused her to become discouraged.
-Generally, it is more difficult for a person to be faithful to God if his/her spouse is unfaithful.
+Sometimes she may be neglectful in her service to God, and when confronted about her neglect, may blame her spiritual problems on her husband.
+Again, the husband may have caused her to have become discouraged.
+(Generally, it is more difficult for a person to be faithful to God if his/her spouse is unfaithful.)
 Yet, the wife is still responsible for her sins.
-Many other women have remained faithful to God even though their husbands have discouraged them spiritually by their words and deeds.
+Many other women have remained loyal to God even though their husbands have discouraged them spiritually by their words and deeds.

-Peter gave some good advice to women, whose husbands were not believers, in I Peter 3:1 when he said, “Likewise, ye wives be in subjection to your own husbands; that if any obey not the word, they also may without the word be won by the conversation of the wives.”
-The woman is to win her husband to Christ by her “conversation” i.e. manner of life.
+Peter gave some excellent advice to women, whose husbands were not believers, in I Peter 3:1 when he said, "Wives, likewise, be submissive to your own husbands, that even if some do not obey the word, they, without a word, may be won by the conduct of their wives, when they observe your chaste conduct accompanied by fear."
+The woman is to win her husband to Christ by her "conduct."

-5. Preachers — Sometimes people get offended by something that a preacher says in his sermon and refuse to attend any more services.
-They sometimes blame their unfaithfulness on the preacher when they are asked about their neglect.
-It may have been that the preacher said something that was correct and needful in his sermon.
-II Timothy 4:2 says that he is to "Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all long-suffering and doctrine.”
+5. Preachers — Sometimes, people become offended by something a preacher says in his sermon and refuse to attend any more services.
+They sometimes blame their unfaithfulness on the preacher when they asked about their neglect.
+It may have been the preacher said something correct and needful in his sermon.
+II Timothy 4:2 says that he is to "Preach the word!
+Be ready in season and out of season.
+Convince, rebuke, exhort, with all longsuffering and teaching."
 It is also true that a preacher can make a mistake in judgment as preachers are not perfect.
-Regardless of mistakes others might make, we must remain faithful to God.
-Regardless of what a preacher may say or do, we are still responsible and must answer to God.
+Regardless of mistakes that others might make, we must remain faithful to God.
+We can blame the preacher for our neglect, but we are still responsible and must answer to God.

-6. Other Christians — Sometimes a Christian is mistreated by another Christian.
-He then may try and excuse his neglect in serving God because he was mistreated.
+6. Other Christians — At times, one Christian my mistreat another.
+He then may try and excuse his neglect in serving God by this.
 Some might say they will not attend services because there are "so many hypocrites there."
 These are trying to blame their spiritual neglect on others, but they are still responsible for their sins.

-Many people take the easiest course with regard to their sins.
-Instead of repenting, they simply blame others.
+Many people take the easiest course concerning their sins.
+Instead of repenting, they blame others.
 It does no good for us to shift responsibility.